Articles on: Adjusting your Shirt

 Adjusting the waist of a shirt

-The waist taper of a shirt is the half-circumference at stomach level measured on the shirt (not on the body).
-It should let you sit and relax your belly without pulling on the button, while avoiding excessive billowing.
-Standing with your stomach relaxed, you should be able to pinch about 2 cm of fabric on each side.
+The waist of the shirt corresponds to half the waist circumference, measured on the shirt (not on the body).
+It should allow you to sit and relax your stomach without the button being tight, while avoiding excessive flapping.
+Standing up, with a relaxed stomach, you should be able to pinch about 2 cm on each side of the shirt.

 Button the shirt, lay it flat and measure the full width at the narrowest point, edge to edge without stopping at the seams.